 Sustainability at Burnside

-In 2018, an education sub-committee was established to develop and support our environmental strategies into the future.
+To support sustainability at BPS, the Governing Council Education subcommittee, established a group to develop and support our environmental strategies into the future.
 The Education for Sustainability (EFS) committee aims to lead Burnside Primary School through innovative teaching and learning practices to support a whole school approach to sustainability.

 Waste Management at Burnside Primary School

-In February 2017, KESAB conducted a bin materials audit of our school.
+KESAB conducts a bin materials audit of our school.
 Our school community were actively involved in accruing the data and understanding the results of this audit.
 It highlighted that nearly half of our landfill contained food scraps.
 As a result, kitchen caddies were donated by Burnside Council for all classrooms and a whole school approach to engaging in reducing out waste has been undertaken.

 These colour coded bins have clear guidelines for disposal of all waste:

-We have been allocated a $25,000 Lighting Grant from DECD to make our lighting more efficient around the grounds.
+We have been allocated a $25,000 Lighting Grant from the Department for Education to make our lighting more efficient around the grounds.

 SA Water – Smart Water Meters